Shazam (album)

-Shazam is the second studio album by English rock band the Move, released in February 1970 by Regal Zonophone.
-The album marked a bridge between the band's quirky late 1960s pop singles and the more aggressive, hard rock, long-form style of their later albums.
-It was the last Move album to feature vocalist Carl Wayne, and the first to feature bassist/vocalist Rick Price.
+Shazam is the second studio album by English rock band the Move, released on 27 February 1970 by Regal Zonophone Records in the UK and A&M Records in the US.
+The album was produced by group members Roy Wood, Carl Wayne, Rick Price, alongside Gerald Chevin, and was recorded in Advision Studios in London.
+The album is a progressive rock record that almost entirely consists of covers (with the exception of the song "Beautiful Daughter") and marked a bridge between the group's quirky late 1960s pop singles (alongside their debut studio album) and the more aggressive, hard rock, long-form style of their later albums.